 Keywords: Undernutrition, maternal deprivation, socioeconomic factors, stunting, wasting, underweight.

-Correspondence:

-Nkiru J. Obi, M.D, MPH;

-Washington University in St. Louis, 1 Brookings Drive, St. Louis, Missouri

-n.obi@wustl.edu

 BACKGROUND

 Undernutrition is one of the greatest global health problems.
 In 2014, 462 million people suffered from undernutrition globally.
 (WHO, 2021) Undernutrition is defined as energy and nutrient intake that is insufficient for the body’s needs to sustain optimal health.
 (Maleta, 2006) The indices of undernutrition include underweight (low weight for age), stunting (low height for age), and wasting (low weight for height).
 Undernutrition has far-reaching consequences on the health and development of individuals as well as economic and social impacts on communities and countries.
 It leads to increased risk of diseases, increased health care costs, reduced academic performance in children, reduced productivity in adulthood, and helps to perpetuate the cycle of poverty.
 (Maleta, 2006; Agu et al., 2019)

 Women, children, and adolescents are particularly susceptible to undernutrition.
 Globally, 149 million children under 5 years were stunted and 45 million were wasted in 2020.
 (WHO, 2021) Undernutrition is responsible for 45% of under-5 deaths with most of these deaths occurring in middle and low-income countries.
 (WHO, 2021) In Nigeria, the most populous country in sub-Saharan Africa, the prevalence of stunting is 32%, making it the country with the second-highest burden of stunting globally.
 (WHO, 2022) The rate of undernutrition is unevenly distributed in Nigeria with the highest rates of stunting in Northwest Nigeria at about 57% and the lowest in the Southeast at 18%.
 (National Population Commission, 2019) The proportion of children who are wasted is almost two times as high in the Northeast (10%) and Northwest (9%) as in the other zones (4%-6%).
 (National Population Commission, 2019)

 Many studies have also underscored the disparity in the prevalence of undernutrition between the Northern and Southern regions of Nigeria.
 (Adekanmbi, Uthman and Mudasiru, 2013; Akombi et al., 2017; Amare et al., 2018; Agu et al., 2019; Wariri et al., 2020) Maternal socioeconomic factors such as education, occupation, income, and rural/urban residence are associated with undernutrition.
 (Agu et al., 2019; Akombi et al., 2019; Owoo, 2020) These factors determine the level of food security, access, and utilization of healthcare services, public health resources, and water and sanitation.
 Maternal education has been shown by studies to improve the educational attainment, nutrition, and survival of their children.
 (Gibson, 2001; Imo, Isiugo-Abanihe and Chikezie, 2017) Educated mothers tend to have better employment opportunities and therefore, higher socioeconomic class which in turn improves the mother’s access to health information and awareness of healthy behaviors.
 (Igbokwe et al., 2017) Therefore, maternal education is a key determinant of child health.
 Studies have also shown that poverty is a root cause of other indirect measures such as limited access to food and education.
 (Gopalan, 2000) Rurality may also impact undernutrition through limited availability of and access to healthy foods because of poor infrastructure such as poor road networks.
 This is supported by several studies that have shown that undernutrition tends to be concentrated in rural areas.
 (Oninla et al., 2007; Senbanjo et al., 2013; Ayogu et al., 2018) However, none of these studies to my knowledge have examined the regional differences in these factors as key determinants of the inequalities in the distribution of the burden of undernutrition.